 In mid-June, school is out and nature has burst into life.
 It seems like the sun never sets.
 In fact, in the north of Sweden it doesn’t, and in the south only for an hour or two.
 This calls for celebration!
-Friends and family gather for the most typically Swedish tradition of all: Midsummer.
+Swedes call it Midsummer.

 The start of summer holidays

 Swedes are fairly well attuned to the rhythms of nature.
 At Midsummer, many begin their five-week annual holidays and everyone is in a hurry to get things done during the relatively short summer season.
-Midsummer Eve is celebrated in the countryside − as always − and on the day before, everyone leaves town, everything closes and the city streets are suddenly spookily deserted.
+Midsummer Eve is usually celebrated in the countryside, which means that on the day before, everyone leaves town, everything closes and the city streets are suddenly spookily deserted.

 Maypoles and dancing